Frequently Asked Questions (FAQ)

 A copy of an autopsy report may be released following a written request from the legal next of kin.
 The request should include the name of the decedent, date of death (if known) and the relationship to the deceased.
 Requests from insurance companies and attorneys must include an authorization that is signed by the legal next of kin as investigative information and autopsy reports are considered confidential and not public records.
 As a result, autopsy reports will not be released without proper documentation or authorization.
 Please note the following:

 - Depending on the complexity of the case, the autopsy report could require in excess of 12 weeks from the date of death to be completed.

 - Cases with a criminal investigation may require approval from the Attorney General’s office prior to release of the autopsy reports

 Fill out the appropriate request Family or Next of Kin, or Legal & Insurance Professionals along with a Notarized Authorization for Release of Confidential Information signed by the deceased’s next of kin.

 Delaware Division of Forensic Science

 Attention: Request for Report

 You may also submit your request online:

-- Depending on your relationship to the decedent, you may be required to provide an Authorization for Release of Confidential Information signed by the deceased’s next of kin along with your request.
+- You are required to provide a Notarized Authorization for Release of Confidential Information signed by the deceased's next of kin along with your request.